fl1ger/deleg/draft-dnsop-deleg.md

 ## Deployment Considerations

-The DELEG and SVCB records intends to replace the NS record while also adding additional functionality in order to support additional transports for the DNS.
+The DELEG and SVCB records are intended to replace the NS record while also adding additional functionality in order to support additional transports for the DNS.
 Below are discussions of considerations for deployment.

 ### AliasMode and ServiceMode in the Parent